ViscousTests/website/content/docs/mind/working-with-others.md

 https://medium.dave-bailey.com/how-to-resolve-a-conflict-when-both-sides-are-right-1f375bc82f7f

-## Emotional Disagreement
+## Emotional Consensus and Disagreement {#emotional-conversations}

-One thing I've noticed in conversations is that sometimes when two people are clashing about something they are not clashing about the actual subject matter being discussed, but instead on how they each **feel** about the subject matter.
+People are very sensitive to emotions of others (accurately understood or not) in conversations.
+This is especially true of negative emotions.
+Because of this, it can very easily become the goal of a conversation to help resolve negative emotions present in your conversation partner.
+This can be good, but can also be a problem if your are mis-reading your partner's emotions or if they don't want those emotions resolved.
+I think it's good to be aware of this tendency and catch yourself if you see issues arising because of it.

+Related, one thing I've noticed that sparks involved discussions (or heated arguments) is lack of **emotional** consensus on a topic.
 I've had several talks where it seems like I agree with my conversation partner, but there is still an unresolved tension in the air.
 This tension existed because, although we clarified facts, we still had different emotional reactions to the topic, implying that we hadn't created a fully shared perspective.
 Identifying that this is the root cause of the tension can be a good way to get to the bottom of the disagreement.

 ## [Reactance](https://en.wikipedia.org/wiki/Reactance_(psychology))